golmschenk/qusi/docs/quick-start-tutorial.rst

     path_to_lightcurve = ''  # Replace this string with the path to the lightcurve.
     tess_data_interface.show_lightcurve(path_to_lightcurve)

-:code:`ramjet` also provides a quick way to view any lightcurve available on MAST online using:
+:code:`ramjet` also provides a quick way to download and view any lightcurve available on MAST online using:

 .. code-block:: python